Christian Wulff (1777–1843): Career

 Wulff negotiated with the government in Buenos Aires, the President of the Republic of Chile, and the government of Peru on behalf of the Danish government.

 On his return to Denmark in 1841, Wulff was appointed chamberlain and commander of the 1st division.
-In 1742, he was appointed generaladjudant and jagtkaptajn.
-He reached the rank of rearadmiral in 1842.
+In 1842, he was appointed generaladjudant and jagtkaptajn.
+He reached the rank of counter admiral in 1842.

 Personal life

 Wulff married Henriette Bodille Birgitte Munthe af Morgenstierne (6 December 1782 – 16 March 1863) on 20 November 1803 in Aarhus.
 She was the daughter of landowner and later county governor (amtmand) and chamberlain Caspar Wilhelm von Munthe af Morgenstierne (1744–1811) and Anna Petra Cathrine Flindt (1750–1814).
 His wife bore him one daughter, Charlotte Louise Werner Wulff (1810–1842).

-He owned Petersgaard in Vordingborg from 1810 to 1837.
-He was a member of Roskilde stænderforsamling in 1835–36, elected by estate owners (sædegårdsejerne).
+In 1810, he bought Petersgaard at Vordingborg (his maternal grandfather's former estate).
+In 835–36m he was a member of Roskilde stænderforsamling.